Kunming-Vientiane through train

 Kunming-Vientiane through train, also known as Sino-Laos international passenger train.
-It operates between Kunming, Yunnan to Vientiane, Laos under the train no. D87/88, operation commences om 13 April 2023.
+It operates between Kunming, Yunnan to Vientiane, Laos under the train no. D87/88.
+Operation commenced on 13 April 2023.

-The train service has made landmarks in Chinese railway history, which is the first EMU international train, the first CR international train run through all stations and route owned by CR, first full electrified international train, first international train runs up to 160 km/h and the first international train that supports purchase from 12306.
+The train service has made landmarks in Chinese railway history.
+It is the nation's first EMU international train, first CR international train with all stations and the route owned by CR, first fully electrified international train, first international train running up to 160 km/h and the first international train that supports purchases from 12306.

 Operational history

 Boten–Vientiane railway commenced operations on 3 December 2021, however due to COVID-19, only freight services run the full line and the passenger service runs domestic service.
 On 10 April 2023, CR announced that from 13 April 2023 passenger train service between Kunming South and Vientiane will commence operations, it operates under the train no. D887/888.

-The first southbound train departed from Kunming South at 8:08am 13 April 2023, and the northbound train from Vientiane depart an hour later.
+The first southbound train departed from Kunming South at 8:08am 13 April 2023, and the northbound train from Vientiane departed an hour later.
 The first-day train tickets are sold out on that day.

 From 26 July 2023, the train is reschedule to shorten the immigration processing duration, thus the travel time reduced 64 mins from 10.5 hrs to 9 hrs 26 mins.

 On 10 January 2024, D887/888 was rescheduled as D87/88.

-From 18 July 2025, the former Puer-Luang Prabang through train extend termini to Kunming and Vientiane, which the origianl train number D85/86 renumbered as D86/83 and D84/85.
+From 18 July 2025, the former Puer-Luang Prabang through train extend termini to Kunming and Vientiane, which the original train number D85/86 renumbered as D86/83 and D84/85.